AdobeDocs/commerce-php/src/pages/development/payments-integrations/payment-gateway/response-validator.md

 ---
 title: Response Validator
-description: Verify gateway response for formatting, security, and execution.
+description: Learn how to verify gateway response for formatting, security, and execution.
 ---

 # Response Validator